MarkMaaaaa/OpenPAV/README.md

 - [Class Design](https://open-pav-documentation.readthedocs.io/en/latest/developer_tutorial.html)
 - [Customizing Algorithms](https://open-pav-documentation.readthedocs.io/en/latest/customization.html)

-## Relevant Literature

-- Zhou, H., Ma, K., Liang, S., Li, X. and Qu, X., 2024.
-A unified longitudinal trajectory dataset for automated vehicle. *Scientific Data*, *11*(1), p.1123.
-- Ma, K., Zhou, H., Liang, Z. and Li, X., 2025.
-Automated vehicle microscopic energy consumption study (AV-Micro): Data collection and model development. *Energy*, *320*, p.135096.

 ## Contributors

-### Contributing Organizations:
+### Contributing Groups:
 - [CATS Lab](https://catslab.engr.wisc.edu/) (PI: [Xiaopeng Li](https://catslab.engr.wisc.edu/staff/xiaopengli/))

 ### Technical Contributors:

-- UW-Madisons: [Ke Ma](https://markmaaaaa.github.io/KeMa.github.io/), [Hang Zhou]([Zhou, Hang – CATS Lab – UW–Madison](https://catslab.engr.wisc.edu/staff/zhou-hang/)), Keke Long, Chengyuan Ma.
+- [Ke Ma**](https://markmaaaaa.github.io/KeMa.github.io/), [Hang Zhou**]([Zhou, Hang – CATS Lab – UW–Madison](https://catslab.engr.wisc.edu/staff/zhou-hang/)), Keke Long** , Chengyuan Ma**.

 ### Contribution Rules:

 We welcome contributions to Open-PAV!
-Here’s how you can help:
+Our projects have three levels of contributors.
+They are:

+1. *Raw Data Contributor (\*)*: Contribute raw PAV data to the platform.

+2. *Processed Data Contributor (\*\*)*.
+Contribute processed PAV data based on our standard format to the platform.

+3. *Evaluation Contributor (\*\*\*)*.
+Contribute PAV software stacks or calibrated AV models by using “System Identification” module.
+Then run the “Evaluation” module in specific scenarios to evaluate its performance on, e.g., safety, mobility, energy, etc.

-- Report bugs and suggest improvements by submitting issues.
+For other users, you can also report bugs and suggest improvements by submitting issues.
-- Submit contributions via [pull requests](https://github.com/example/Open-PAV/pulls).
-Please use the provided [pull request template](.github/PR_TEMPLATE.md).
-- Please contact Hang Zhou (hzhou364@wisc.edu) if you want to join the regular contributors' team!

 ### Acknowledgements:

 This project is partially supported by the Center for Connected and Automated Transportation (CCAT) through the project titled *"Traffic Control based on CARMA Platform for Maximal Traffic Mobility and Safety"*, National Institute for Congestion Reduction (NICR) through *"Transit Priority Phase II: Network Control in Realistic Settings with Heterogeneous Vehicles"* and *"Cordon-Metering Rules for Present-Day and Future Cities"*, and National Science Foundation (NSF) through *"NSF	CPS: Small: NSF-DST: Turning “Tragedy of the Commons (ToC)” into “Emergent Cooperative Behavior (ECB)” for Automated Vehicles at Intersections with Meta-Learning"*.
 We also sincerely appreciate all the dataset providers and contributors for making this work possible.

+## Relevant Publications

+- Zhou, H., Ma, K., Liang, S., Li, X. and Qu, X., 2024.
+A unified longitudinal trajectory dataset for automated vehicle. *Scientific Data*, *11*(1), p.1123.
+- Ma, K., Zhou, H., Liang, Z. and Li, X., 2025.
+Automated vehicle microscopic energy consumption study (AV-Micro): Data collection and model development. *Energy*, *320*, p.135096.

 ## License

 Open-PAV is released under the [MIT License](LICENSE).
 See the LICENSE file for details.